-Biodiversity is short for biological diversity, but what does that mean- biodiversity means the variety of life, the number of species, or simply put: nature.
+Biodiversity is short for biological diversity, but what does that mean?
+Biodiversity is the variety of life- the number of species, or simply put: nature.
 Biodiversity is critically important- it helps through protection of our water and soils, climate stability, as well as flood and fire recovery.

 So how many different plants and animals are there in BC?
 Take a guess!